Cryin' Like a Bitch: Song meaning

 HardDrive Radio described the lyrics to "Cryin' Like a Bitch" as "a slam on an old bandmate that kicked Sully out of his band".
 In a video posted on Rockpit.com on 26 February, Sully Erna admitted that "Cryin' Like a Bitch" was inspired by events of last summer's Crüe Fest 2 tour, on which Godsmack appeared alongside headliners Mötley Crüe, along with the events with his old band.

 Although Sully Erna was reluctant to say specifically who the song is about, stating "because I don't want to throw anyone under the bus," he noted, "It was more about just being fed up with prima donnas and certain rock stars in this industry that still feel they can push people around and are still relevant even though it's been about 20 years since they've had their big moment."
 But he admitted that one particular person gave him the idea for the song.
 He explains that it grew out of hearing this person whine about certain things, which got on his nerves.
 But he's not necessarily complaining.
 Erna laughs as he adds, "It's a great song so I appreciate those people being the way they are.
 It helps inspire me."

-In a 2009 interview with Artisan News Service, Sully Erna revealed that last summer's Crüe Fest 2 travelling festival turned out to be "the most dramatic tour" the band have ever been on, with the kind of "rock-star garbage" on the part of the tour's headliners that Erna and his bandmates had "never seen before in their career."
+In a 2009 interview with Artisan News Service, Sully Erna claimed that during the Crüe Fest 2 travelling festival turned out to be "the most dramatic tour" the band have ever been on, with the kind of "rock-star garbage" on the part of the tour's headliners that Erna and his bandmates had "never seen before in their career."

 In an interview with the Artisan News Service, Mötley Crüe drummer Tommy Lee was asked for his comment on Erna's remarks.
 He refused to comment, stating that he would "stay out of all that."

-During an interview with StaticMultimedia.com, Larkin revealed the true story behind "Cryin' Like a Bitch", and what exactly happened at Crüe Fest:
+During an interview with StaticMultimedia.com, drummer Shannon Larkin revealed the true story behind "Cryin' Like a Bitch", and what exactly happened at Crüe Fest: